SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/redirect.md

 menu_order: 600
 ---

-## MobilePay Online redirect integration flow
+## MobilePay Online Redirect Integration Flow

 *   When you have prepared your merchant/webshop site, you make a `POST` request towards Swedbank Pay with your Purchase information.